anshenglu2019-design/anshenglu2019-design.github.io/biomass-cv-pipeline/README.md

 ## Inference Result

-Here is an example of how the result would be visualized by the model (Phase 5).
-Before running the code, make sure to change to the correct calibration value in mm/pixel.
+Here is an example of how the result is visualized by the model (Phase 5).

 <table>
   <tr>